SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpc.md

 ![1](/assets/images/user-guide/user-guide-55.png)

 ## Adding Subnets
 Adding subnets refers to adding subnets to a VPC network, that is, three-layer networks, which are used to form private CIDR blocks belonging to users' services, and each CIDR block is an independent broadcast domain.
-The CIDR CIDR block of a subnet must be within the CIDR CIDR block of the VPC, and resources in the same subnet must be interconnected by default, and all subnets in the same VPC must be interconnected by default.
+The CIDR block of a subnet must be within the CIDR block of the VPC, and resources in the same subnet must be interconnected by default, and all subnets in the same VPC must be interconnected by default.

-You can specify the subnet name, subnet CIDR CIDR block, and add one or more subnets to a VPC network to build different service networks on the internal network.
+You can specify the subnet name, subnet CIDR block, and add one or more subnets to a VPC network to build different service networks on the internal network.
 Before creating a subnet, you must ensure that there are sufficient IP CIDRs in the CIDR of the VPC network, and you can enter the creation wizard page by using Create Subnet in the subnet list on the VPC network details page, as shown in the following figure:

 ![1](/assets/images/user-guide/user-guide-56.png)

 - Name/Description: The name and description of the subnet that needs to be created;
-- Subnet CIDR block: The CIDR CIDR block of the subnet that needs to be created, which must be within the CIDR CIDR CIDR block of the VPC, which can be the same as the CIDR CIDR CIDR CIDR block of the VPC, which means that the subnet includes all network IP addresses under the VPC.
+- Subnet CIDR block: The CIDR block of the subnet that needs to be created, which must be within the CIDR block of the VPC, which can be the same as the CIDR block of the VPC, which means that the subnet includes all network IP addresses under the VPC.

 When the subnet is created, the status is "Creating", and after the subnet is created, the status of the subnet changes to "Valid" and can be used for resource creation.